 Tragically, 33% feel there is little to no progression through management levels in their current situation, and 22% say it’s a little but not much better where they are.
 Just over 26% claim satisfactory progression, 11% more than satisfactory and only about 8% (the same 8% who are blissfully happy?) say there is fantastic progression through to management.

 15% of you are thoroughly stressed out by deadlines, 10% not quite so much, but it’s still tough, and 24% say the stress is average.
 20.4% aren’t too bothered and happily, 30% seem to have no idea what a deadline is, or at least aren’t at all bothered by them.

-What are the key motivators for making you change jobs?
+What are the key motivators when changing jobs?

 Not surprisingly, 85% cited a higher salary would be the key to luring them away, and 62% also want a better working environment.
 Let us hope a boss or two reads this blog.
 Perversely, 42.86% would move for more responsibility and 42.86% also want flexible working hours.
 Is one conducive to the other?
 It would be a brave company who took the time to find out.
 28.5% would prefer a broader role and 21% think they would be happier in a larger company.
 Sadly, only 4% wish for a smaller company so there’s little opportunity for switching around at the moment.
 Fewer than 19% could be enticed with a better pension plan while the 13% who insist on a company car are clearly petrol heads.

 While most of you (43%) are employed full-time with all the benefits, nearly half as many (25%) are on contract for more than 31 hours per week.
 Only about 2% are on part time contract (less than 30 hours per week), and 10% total are on mean spirited zero hour contracts with about half doing more than 31 hours per week.
 11% of you are currently looking for work (keep at it, you will get there) and no one admitted to not bothering to look.